jetpackpony/diet-tracker-back/README.md

   to the changes in the local directory and reloads the server.
 The app runs on port 4000.
 Also, `nodemon` is run with `--inspect` flag so the debugger is available on port `9229`
-  2. `mongo-express` instance which runs on port 8081 and allows you to browse the database
-  3. A mondodb instance, which is exposed on port 27017
+  2. A mondodb instance, which is exposed on port 27017

 `docker-compose` creates a persistent volume called `data-volume`, where the database is stored.
 This is the one that should be backed up.
 When the volume doesn't